sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 echo "secret message from echo" | rage -a -r age180d9ut0ff3zzkq6umq588p7zlqqetuf8nhxxfhsysmg4hjyt55lsjraysp | xsel --clipboard
 ```

 (On Mac, try `| pbcopy` at the end, though I haven't tested this.
-Other systems may have yet another tools called xclip installed.)
+Other systems may have yet other tools for this -- another popular one is called xclip.)

 To decrypt an encrypted message currently in your clipboard with your stored key, you could run: